Virginia Tech vs. Duke NCAA Football Odds, Plays and Insights | November 13, 2021

 Virginia Tech Stats and Trends

-- This season, the Hokies have one against the spread win in two games as a favorite of 11 points or more.
+- The Hokies have covered the spread once this season when favored by 11 points or more (in two chances).

-- Virginia Tech's games this year have eclipsed the over/under two times in nine opportunities (22.2%).
+- Virginia Tech's games this year have gone over the total in just two out of nine opportunities (22.2%).

 - The Hokies collect 337.1 yards per game, 153.6 fewer yards than the 490.7 the Blue Devils allow per matchup.